-Embracing Change: The Neutral Zone
+Embracing Financial Change: The Neutral Zone

 - LuAnn Collins

-- Jan 28
+- Jan 27

-- 4 min read
+- 5 min read

 Navigating the Space Between

 Transitions are inevitable.
 Whether it's a career change, a personal transformation, or a shift in relationships, change often brings you into the "Neutral Zone"—a space between the old and the new.
 This phase can feel uncertain and uncomfortable, yet it is a crucial part of the transition process.
+When you are in a financial transition, understanding these phases can support you in remaining calm even when everything around you feels chaotic and unstable.
+Understanding that you are moving through predictable stages can help your nervous system regulate.
+Life may feel uncertain, so knowing you are where you need to be doing what you need to do can allow your nervous system to regain composure.

 In this blog, we'll explore the dynamics of the Neutral Zone and learn how to navigate this space with grace and confidence.
 You'll uncover the hidden potential within this transitional period and harness its power to propel you forward into a brighter future.